gotalab/skillport/README.md

 **Install from GitHub:**

-One command to install skills from any GitHub URL—no cloning required.
+One command to install skills from any GitHub URL-no cloning required.
 Supports branches and subdirectories:

 ```bash
 # Anthropic official skills